-One way we eventually realize we’re in a situation that we’d never have chosen, is by the sheer information overload coming at us every day.
+One way we eventually realize we’re in a situation we’d never have chosen, is by the sheer information overload coming at us every day.

-As you read this, your phone might have buzzed a few times with texts, emails or tweets.
+As you read this, your phone probably updated a few times with texts, emails or tweets.
 Maybe the TV’s on, and you’re reading and watching simultaneously.
-Walk into any crowded place – the airport, train station or any food court.
-75% of the people probably have their head buried in their phone or their tablet.

 It’s tough to escape the barrage of input around us.
 So, it’s easy to confuse what everyone around us wants, and what we’re told we should want, with what we alone need.